Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: Conclusion

 \section{Conclusion}

-In this paper, we have considered the RG flow of a manifestly gauge invariant non-perturbative ansatz of the 1PI Wilson action in QED by employing GFERG.
+In this paper, we have considered the RG flow of a manifestly gauge-invariant nonperturbative ansatz of the 1PI Wilson action in QED by employing GFERG.
 The gauge invariance is exactly preserved in every steps in our treatment.
 Since the resulting ERG equation, Eqs.~\eqref{eq:(4.1)}--\eqref{eq:(4.4)}, is quite complicated, so far we do not solve the RG flow of the ansatz~\eqref{eq:(3.5)} in full generality; we would like to revisit this issue in the near future.
-In this paper, as a tractable approach, we explicitly solve the GFERG equation in the leading and partially next-to-leading orders of the large $N_f$ approximation.
-We obtain gauge invariant critical exponents and the gauge invariant 1PI Wilson action at an IR fixed point for~$D<4$.
+In this paper, as a tractable approach, we explicitly solve the GFERG equation in the leading and partially next-to-leading orders of the large-$N_f$ approximation.
+We obtain gauge-invariant critical exponents and the gauge-invariant 1PI Wilson action at an IR fixed point for~$D<4$.
+An interesting and important question to be clarified is which quantities are independent of the gauge-fixing parameter~$\xi_\tau$ under the gauge WT identity.

-As a subject for future work, we want to include four-Fermi interactions in our 1PI Wilson action; it should be possible to study possible non-trivial fixed points and a non-trivial realization of chiral symmetry in~$D=4$ QED~\cite{Aoki:1996fh,Gies:2004hy,Igarashi:2016gcf,Gies:2020xuh,Igarashi:2021zml,Echigo:2025dia} in a manifestly gauge invariant manner.
-We also want to extend our work to non-Abelian gauge theory first to see whether there exists a principal difficulty in such an extension.
+As a subject for future work, we want to include four-Fermi interactions in our 1PI Wilson action; it should be possible to study possible nontrivial fixed points and a nontrivial realization of chiral symmetry in~$D=4$ QED~\cite{Aoki:1996fh,Gies:2004hy,Igarashi:2016gcf,Gies:2020xuh,Igarashi:2021zml,Echigo:2025dia} in a manifestly gauge-invariant manner.
+We also want to extend our work to non-Abelian gauge theory; first we want to see whether there exists a principal difficulty in such an extension.
+Also, a recent study on the Ricci flow in quantum gravity~\cite{Harlander:2026aav} is quite suggestive for a possible generalization of GFERG to general coordinate-invariant systems.